Modern Languages and Literatures

 CHIN 113: Basic Spoken Chinese

 (Basic Spoken Chinese: An Introduction to Speaking and Listening for Beginners.).
 Basic Spoken Chinese is a beginning-level course in oral proficiency that employs a new method designed to have students quickly speaking and comprehending Mandarin Chinese.
 This course introduces Mandarin Chinese pronunciation, the pinyin transcription system, and modern colloquial Chinese.
 The emphasis is only on oral proficiency.
 Learning the Chinese writing system is not required in this course.
 This course is designed for students who seek to advance rapidly in spoken Chinese.
 It is designed to prepare students for study abroad or to enhance their interest in China.
 CHIN 113 may not be taken concurrently or subsequently to CHIN110 or CHIN112.
 CHIN 210 may be taken after CHIN 113.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Speaking requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Speaking Intensive.)

 cross listed: ASIA 114